 Drug companies are required to fully and accurately disclose any and all side effects associated with their products, and may be held liable in court when they fail to do so.
-If you or someone you know developed abnormal breast tissue after taking Invega or receiving the Invega Sustenna injection, contact us today to find out if you can file a lawsuit against Janssen.

 The lawsuits against Janssen allege that Invega is defective, and that the manufacturer misled doctors and patients about the safety and efficacy of the drug, and marketed it for off-label, unapproved uses.
 These suits have been filed on behalf of patients who, after using Invega, allegedly developed serious side effects including hyperprolactinemia, gynecomastia, rapid weight gain, diabetes mellitus, pancreatitis, metabolic syndrome, tardive dyskinesia (involuntary movements, usually of the face), and other adverse effects.

 - Janssen knew safer, less expensive alternatives were available for schizophrenia patients, yet continued to market Invega as a safe and effective treatment.

 - Despite only having approval to prescribe Invega for adolescents, Janssen promoted use of the antipsychotic in children as young as three.